Splash Mountain Ride at Disneyland California

 - Herky-Jerky Factor: Moderate.
-The big drop is not for anyone a neck or back trouble, heart problems or for expectant mothers.
+The drop is not for anyone with neck or back trouble, heart problems, or for expectant mothers.

 - Nausea Factor: Low

-- Accessibility: If you're in a wheelchair, enter through the EXIT next to Pooh Corner, and ask one of the cast members in the unloading area for instructions.
-You have to transfer into the ride vehicle, which involves stepping over the edge and straddling the center bench.
+- Accessibility: If you're in a wheelchair, ask a Cast Member for directions to the boarding area.
+You have to transfer into the ride vehicle, step over the edge, and straddle the center bench.
 Service animals are not allowed on Splash Mountain.
-More about visiting Disneyland in a wheelchair or ECV
+More about visiting Disneyland in a wheelchair or ECV.

 How to Have More Fun on Splash Mountain

-- You're going to get wet.
+You're going to get wet.
 The ride has hidden sprinklers that add water to make the splash more dramatic.
-Some people say they turn the sprinklers down during cooler weather, but that won't keep you dry.
+Some people say they turn the sprinklers down during colder weather, but that won't keep you dry.

-- You will get wetter if you sit in the front rows than you will sitting in the back.
+You will get wetter if you sit in the front rows than if you sit in the back.

-- If you ride late in the day in winter, you'll go around soggy and cold afterward.
-It's nearly impossible to avoid.
+If you ride late in the day in winter, you'll go around soggy and cold afterward.
 Ride early when it's warmer or make Splash Mountain your last ride of the day.

-- Take plastic ponchos or use the old trick of cutting holes in a big garbage bag.
-It will protect your clothing from splashes, but the seat may be wet when you get in - which means your seat will be wet when you get out.
+Take plastic ponchos or use the old trick of cutting holes in a big garbage bag.
+It will protect your clothing from splashes, but the seat may be wet when you get in - which means your seat will be damp when you get out.

 More About Disneyland Rides